Las Vegas Succession Planning Lawyers

 Because stock in a Subchapter "S" corporation cannot be held in a family limited partnership, the recapitalization of the family business that is a Subchapter "S" corporation can be used to achieve the same result and benefit of a family limited partnership.
 Recapitalization of a Subchapter "S" corporation typically involves the cancellation of all of the old shares of stock and the reissuance of one class of stock consisting of voting and nonvoting common stock.
 The owner again maintains control and management of the company by retaining the voting stock while transferring the nonvoting stock to the successors.
 Recapitalization can also be utilized when a family business is a "C" corporation.

 Another succession method that allows the owner to transfer ownership to the next generation while retaining control and management of the company is gifting.
 In a corporation, shares of the stock of the company are gifted by the owner; in a limited liability company, units of ownership of the company are gifted by the owner.
-Current law allows an annual gift tax exclusion of Twelve Thousand Dollars ($12,000.00) per recipient per calendar year.
+Current law allows an annual gift tax exclusion of Fourteen Thousand Dollars ($14,000.00) per recipient per calendar year.
 The spouse of an owner can also consent to the gift and allow the owner to utilize the annual gift tax exclusion of the non-owner spouse.
-Accordingly, under current law an owner can gift ownership interests in the company having a value as of the date of the gift of Twenty-four Thousand Dollars ($24,000.00) per recipient each a calendar year with no gift tax consequences and without being required to file a gift tax return (Form 709).
+Accordingly, under current law an owner (and their spouse) can gift ownership interests in the company having a value as of the date of the gift of Twenty-eight Thousand Dollars ($28,000.00) per recipient each a calendar year with no gift tax consequences and without being required to file a gift tax return (Form 709).
 Since the gift constitutes a minority interest in the company, the value of the gifted shares or units can be discounted for gift tax purposes resulting in a larger number of shares or units being gifted.
 However, the valuation of the gift is subject to IRS scrutiny and possible challenge, and therefore the valuation method should be reasonable and have a defendable underlying basis.
 Outside appraisals and valuations by the company's CPA can be utilized when determining the value of the gifted shares or units.
 Gifting can also similarly reduce or eliminate estate tax in the owner's estate.
 Gifting permits the owner to plan and implement a succession and change in ownership plan that allows family members increasingly meaningful roles in the company with the owner still retaining control and management.

 Another possible succession method is via testamentary transfers.
 However, testamentary transfers are subject to potential federal estate tax.
-Current law provides for an estate tax applicable exclusion amount of Two Million Dollars ($2,000,000.00) per decedent.
+Current law provides for an estate tax applicable exclusion amount of 5.34 Million Dollars ($5,340,000.00) per decedent.
 Estate tax is due in full nine (9) months after the date of death, but if the estate includes a closely held business whose value exceeds thirty-five percent (35%) of the adjusted gross estate, the personal representative of the estate may elect to pay the estate tax in as many as ten (10) annual installments following a deferral period of as many as five (5) years.
 The amount of tax that may be deferred is limited to the tax attributable to the business interest.
 A closely held corporation may redeem stock from the estate of a decedent owner of from the beneficiaries of the estate to pay estate taxes if the stock comprises thirty-five percent (35%) of the gross estate, and this redemption of stock is generally not treated as a disqualifying disposition for purposes of the installment payment of the estate tax.

 The most common method of testamentary transfers is through the establishment by the company owner of a revocable living trust during the owner's lifetime.
 One of the primary reasons to establish a revocable living trust is to avoid the expense and delay of probate of the owner's estate, but such a trust can also be utilized for company succession purposes.
 The terms of the trust can pass the right to ownership of the company to one or more beneficiaries in various ways, some of which are: